Download

 The Biosecurity Act 2015 provides biosecurity officers with the authority to give decontamination directions to people if they are suspected to have been exposed to a disease of biosecurity concern to Australia.

-All grooms attending the horse compound at any time are required to:
+All grooms attending the horse compound are required to:

 - Wear dedicated clothing including underwear, socks and footwear in the horse compound, which must remain in the compound until horses are released from biosecurity control.